ssmirr/appdev-chapters/continuous-delivery.md

 This lets us know for sure where our code is going to and coming from when we `push` and `pull`.
 Typically, `origin` is our primary repository on GitHub.com.

-Most importantly, we can add new remotes with the `git remote add` command.
+Importantly, we can add new remotes with the `git remote add` command.

 You don't need to do this part, but for demonstration purposes, I am going to add a remote.
 Let's say I want to make a redundant copy of the repository on [Gitlab.com](https://gitlab.com/), a GitHub alternative, and `push` to it from time to time for safekeeping.